 Many people who are on a budget opt to simply filter the water that they’re drinking each day.
 While this is a healthy alternative to drinking tap water and it is beneficial for the environment, you’re still exposing yourself to unfiltered water in the bath, when washing your hands, during cooking and while cleaning.
 It’s quite a bit more expensive to invest in a whole-home unit, but the investment is well worth the health benefits, and it allows you to protect the value of your home.

-Whole-house filtering units are installed at the point of entry in your home, where water comes in.
+Whole-home water filtration systems are installed at the point of entry in your home, where water comes in.
 Depending on the type of filtration that you’ve chosen, water will pass through one or more filters before making its way through your various pipes and faucets.
 Your plumbing, pipes and appliances are all protected, since the contaminated water doesn’t make it past the initial point of entry.

-The installation of a whole-house water filtration system in the Twin Cities area provides you with an additional level of protection from contaminated water.
+The installation of a whole-home water filtration system in the Twin Cities area provides you with an additional level of protection from contaminated water.
 Most of these systems have multiple filters that water will pass through.
 This includes a pre-filter that removes large particulates.
 The additional filters can remove chlorine, chemicals and other contaminants.
 This protects you from ingesting unhealthy water, but you’re also protected from inhaling it or absorbing it through your skin.

 We Can Help